Estimated Glomerular Filtration Rate (eGFR)

 • cystatin C (a protein that slows down the breakdown of other protein cells)

-A measurement of how well your kidneys are filtering certain agents not produced by your body, such as:
+A measurement of how well your kidneys are filtering certain compounds not produced by your body, such as:

 • inulin (a kind of fiber that is found in some plant foods)